VladimirKalachikhin/naiveGPXlogger/README.md

 * one log for the whole trip or a separate log every day
 * store depth as [Garmin extension](https://www8.garmin.com/xmlschemas/GpxExtensions/v3/GpxExtensionsv3.xsd)
 * server reboot resistance
+* recording can be initiated by a Man Overboard (MOB) event on the SignalK server

 ## Usage
 ### By end user